toolleeo/cli-apps/README.md

 Terminal text editors.

 * [ash](https://github.com/akashnag/ash) - A simple and clean terminal-based text editor, that aims to be easy to use with modern key-bindings.
-* [Diakonos](https://github.com/Pistos/diakonos) - A powerful editor with “standard" keybindings and several advanced features; written in Ruby.
+* [Diakonos](https://github.com/Pistos/diakonos) - A powerful editor with �standard" keybindings and several advanced features; written in Ruby.
-* [Emacs](https://www.gnu.org/software/emacs/) - One of the godfathers of text editors
+* [Emacs](https://www.gnu.org/software/emacs/) - One of the godfathers of text editors, free long-standing software project, tons of extensions and funcionalities, the biggest drawback (my taste): it needs [E-Lisp](https://www.gnu.org/software/emacs/manual/eintr.html) for being programmed.
 * [eon](https://github.com/tomas/eon) - A light, modern editor for your terminal that doesn't want to be vim.
 * [Feather](https://www.feathereditor.com/) - The only terminal based text editor designed to work with BIG files.
 * [Helix](https://github.com/helix-editor/helix) - A kakoune / neovim inspired editor, written in Rust.
 The editing model is very heavily based on kakoune.
 * [jed](http://www.jedsoft.org/jed/index.html) - A text editor with a drop-down menu facility that make it especially user-friendly.
-* [joe](http://joe-editor.sourceforge.net/) - (Joe's Own Editor) is a compact text editor written in C
+* [joe](http://joe-editor.sourceforge.net/) - (Joe's Own Editor) is a compact text editor written in C, a detailed list of features and missing ones is explicitly reported in the website, this editor is mentioned in several web sources for its capability in handling large files.
 * [Kakoune](http://kakoune.org/) - Modal editor, faster as in less keystrokes, multiple selections, orthogonal design.
 * [micro](https://github.com/zyedidia/micro) - A terminal-based text editor written in Go that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.
 * [nano](https://www.nano-editor.org/) - Easy to use, lightweigth text editor; no complex keybindings to remember.
 * [neovim](https://neovim.io/) - A work in progress attempt to improve [vim](http://www.vim.org/), dropping older/unused OS compatibility, improving the codebase readability, modularity and maintainability; it has chances to become the next choice of vim users.
 * [o](https://github.com/xyproto/orbiton) - Configuration-free text editor and IDE limited to VT100.
 Suitable for writing git commit messages, editing Markdown, config files, source code, viewing man pages and for quick edit-compile cycles when programming.
 * [pickaxe](https://github.com/mdom/pickaxe) - The redmine wiki editor.
-* [slap](https://github.com/slap-editor/slap) - Text editor inspired by [Sublime Text](https://www.sublimetext.com/) written in NodeJS
+* [slap](https://github.com/slap-editor/slap) - Text editor inspired by [Sublime Text](https://www.sublimetext.com/) written in NodeJS, extedable in Javascript.
 * [Tilde](https://os.ghalkes.nl/tilde/) - Tilde is a text editor that provides an intuitive interface for people accustomed to GUI environments, usual shortcuts for common operation, a traditional menu bar, etc.
 * [vai](https://github.com/stefanoborini/vai) - A text editor similar to `vim` written in Python; many feature are nicely replicated, some are still missing; however, the advantage of this implementation is its simplicity, maintainability and extensibility, thanks to the Python implementation.
 * [VE](http://www.inverary.net/ve/ve.html) - Lean, fast and feature rich text editor.
-* [vim](http://www.vim.org/) - Historically one of the preferred text editors
+* [vim](http://www.vim.org/) - Historically one of the preferred text editors, behavior based on editing modes, plenty of plugins and tips to address every possible editing problem.
 * [vis](https://github.com/martanne/vis) - "a modern, legacy free, simple yet efficient vim-like editor", and more: "The intention is not to be bug for bug compatible with vim, instead a similar editing experience should be provided.
 The goal could thus be summarized as 80% of vim's features implemented in roughly 1% of the code"; the editor is scriptable in LUA and supports editing large files.
 * [vy](https://github.com/vyapp/vy) - A vim-like in python made from scratch.
 * [WordGrinder](https://cowlark.com/wordgrinder/) - From the website: "WordGrinder is a word processor for processing words.
 It is not WYSIWYG.
 It is not point and click.
 It is not a desktop publisher.
 It is not a text editor.
 It does not do fonts and it barely does styles.
 What it does do is words.
 It's designed for writing text.
 It gets out of your way and lets you type."